The Ferrari 296 GTB – A Revolutionary Hybrid Supercar

 This is the first Ferrari road car with rear-wheel drive plug-in (PHEV) hybrid architecture, which sees the internal combustion engine integrated with a rear YASA Axial Flux Motor.

-The two power units communicate through the the TMA actuator, which allows them to be used together or just with the electric motor.
+The two power units communicate through the TMA actuator, which allows them to be used together or just with the electric motor.
 The electric motor boosts the maximum power of the 296 GTB to a category-topping 830 cv, which increases the car’s usability in everyday driving and driving fun, thanks to the instant throttle response.

 The 296 GTB’s twin-turbocharged 3.0-litre V6 unit produces 654bhp, which is equivalent to 218bhp per litre.